Ali Harb: Cultural and intellectual activity

 Ali Harb holds an advanced cultural and intellectual position in the Arab world for his intellectual and philosophical works, which he started writing in 1985.
 His books are described as a new way of thinking, a new style of philosophical writing, or a different view of the world.
 Since philosophers– as Harb says– “are famous for their hunger for truth and love of knowledge, then comes one who writes about the critique of the truth, that opened up a new horizon of thought and enlightenment.
 Harb’s works opened up the doors for critics, writers, and scholars.
 They adopted them as references, utilized them in their philosophical writings, employed their methodological techniques to analyze and conduct studies, or used his ideas in their works, articles, and dissertations.”

 Works

 Ali Harb has about 26 books on intellect, philosophy, and Arab heritage, some of which have been printed multiple times, as well as tens of articles and studies.
-Here are some of her works:
+Here are some of his works: